magnetotellurics/ModEM/README.md

 		4.3.
 ModEM add-on programs are provided in the tools/ folder, such as:

 			4.3.1.
 3DGrid ????
+				NEED TO ASK NASER.
+From my perspective make  NO mention of 3DGrid.
+It is not my program!

 			4.3.2.
 A JavaScript tool for electrical solution visualization ????
+				Certainly not now!

 		4.4.
 Extensive Doxygen Source Code documentation can be found at: